regen-donedev/StackOrBolt/README.md

 The game ends if a player has conquered all opponent material or secured all of his own towers.

-### Additional winning rules are configured by default
+### Additional distinct winning rules by default

-- The player for the first secured tower wins
+- The player securing the first tower wins
-- **OR**
-- The player that has at least 6 opponent stones credited in the vault
+- One player has at least 6 opponent stones credited in the vault

+## Settings

+The heuristic score algorithm for the Alpha-beta pruning evaluation function can be optimized by adjusting the weights for the following strategies.

+### Safety zone proximity

+- **Material advantage:** Apply weights for each tower in reverse movement, depending on the distance (number of cells left) to reach the safety zone.
+  More towers in reverse movement or a lesser distance may yield to a higher score.
+- **Positional advantage:** Apply a weight to the difference for the total distance for all towers in reverse movement.
+Even if one player has only one tower left, a win might still be possible by reaching the safety zone first.
+- **Defensive factor:** The opponent player may get a higher score on equal conditions for the towers in reverse movement.
+  This could prevent a positional advantage.

+### General material advantage

+- **Conquered material:** Apply a total weight to the difference of all owning and opponent's pieces.
+A higher weight may yield to a state where all the opponet's material will be conquered.
+- **Vault credit accounting:** If you stack onto an opponent tower where the stack size limit exceeds, the removed opponent stones are credited to the player's own vault.
+  Apply a total weight to the difference of all credited conquered opponent stonens in the vault for both players.
+  This could potentially yield to an early winning situation.